 Cons of Going for Eyebrow Microblading

 However, there are also some risks associated with microblading.
-3D eyebrow embroidery is done with a blade that cuts into the skin, and one session can require over 100 tiny cuts.
+Eyebrow microblading is done with a blade that cuts into the skin, and one session can require over 100 tiny cuts.
 If the person doing the microblading is not properly trained they could cut too deep or skip important sterilization steps, potentially causing an infection.
 That is the worst-case scenario with microblading, of course.

-Slightly less dangerous, but still scary, is the possibility of the 3D eyebrow embroidery technician just not doing a good job, and giving you a wonky eyebrow shape.
+Slightly less dangerous, but still scary, is the possibility of the eyebrow microblading technician just not doing a good job, and giving you a wonky eyebrow shape.